Access Tokens

 To revoke a token:

-- Go to the token list (Organization or Personal settings)
+- Go to the token list (Organization Settings or Personal Settings)

 - Find the token to revoke